-- McKnight’s board then reviews grant recommendations at the next scheduled board meeting: February, May, August, or November.
+- McKnight’s board then reviews grant recommendations at the next scheduled board meeting.

-If we received an inquiry that aligned well with our funding guidelines but was beyond our capacity to fund during that round, we would consider advancing the proposal to the next quarter.
+Inquiries are not automatically carried forward to future rounds.
+If we received an inquiry that aligned well with our funding guidelines but was beyond our capacity to fund during that round, we would consider advancing the proposal to the next quarter and would communicate directly with the applicant.
 We will not move forward inquiries that do not align with our guidelines or fit well for other reasons.

 Absolutely.
 If we do not invite you to submit a full proposal, you are welcome to schedule a time to talk with a team member.

 At this point, there is not a designated staff member for each area.
-We anticipate that the team as a whole will review grants across all strategies.
+The Communities team as a whole reviews grants across all strategies.